 3.)
 The underclassmen step up

 Our returning players all gained valuable experience this year and also enjoyed a front row seat to the Shabazz Napier show.
-With Napier gone, there will be a void in leadership but also the team needs to figure out how they will replace his 18 points, 6 rebounds and 5 assists.
+With Napier gone, there will be a void in leadership but also the team needs to figure out how they will replace his 18 points, 6 rebounds and 5 assists per game.

 I expect Terrance Samuel to step up his game with the increased minutes he will likely receive.
 I would like to see Phil Nolan and Amida Brimah turn low post play from a weakness to a strength with one more year of lifting and practice.
 And for the love of god I need Kentan Facey in the lineup.
 Whenever he was in the game, Facey seemed to have a natural knack for rebounding - he should be able to give us productive minutes off the bench and could even start at the 4 if Daniels is gone.